 How to view maps offline

 You don’t always have to be online to use Google Maps.
 With a bit of planning, you can download and view Google Maps offline, too.
 If you’re planning a trip to Oakland, for example, you would launch the app, search for Oakland, and then, select the Download button.
 With larger areas, you will get a prompt to select a smaller area and be advised of how much space it will consume on your device before it starts downloading in the background.

 Your saved maps will be listed in the Google Maps menu, which is accessible by tapping your Google ID picture on the main Explore tab.
 One item in the list of options is Offline maps, and that is where you can view your download.
 These maps expire in one year, but you can update them anytime.
 Offline maps are pretty limited.
 You can’t get turn-by-turn directions, or search maps while you’re offline.

 How to save favorite locations

-You’ll see recent searches come up when you tap on the search bar, but you can also save locations quite easily, and it can be a real time-saver in the future when you look for a place again.
-In order to do it, simply tap on the place you want to save on the map, expand the information by tapping on the address at the bottom, and then tap Save.
-You can choose to save it as a favorite place with the heart icon, mark it as a place you want to go, or add it to your starred places list.
-When a location has been saved, the Save option will switch to Saved with the relevant icon.
-Go into the menu and you’ll find Saved places listed under Your places.
+Google Maps shows you recent searches when you tap on the search bar, but you can easily save locations, something that will be a real time-saver in the future when you look for a place again.
+To save a location, tap on the place you want to save on the map, expand the information by tapping on the address at the bottom, and then tap Save.
+You can choose to save it as a favorite place with the heart icon, mark it as a place you want to go, or add it to the list of your starred places.
+You can find your favorites and saved places under the Saved tab at the bottom of the main window.

 How to check bus and train timetables